 Maine’s lakes enjoy some of the best water quality in the country, for the simple reason that they have some of the coldest water in the country.
 Lake health, including the health of the fish population, is directly correlated to water temperature, which, in turn, is directly correlated to the length of time that a lake maintains its ice covering.
-Global warming is shortening the time each year when Maine lakes are ice covered, and this will eventually result in a decline in water quality and adverse effects for lake fish populations.
+Global warming is shortening the time each year when Maine lakes are ice covered, and this may eventually result in a decline in water quality and adverse effects for lake fish populations.

 Please see this excellent article on the subject from the Portland Press-Herald: Diminishing Ice Cover on Maine's Lakes Could Impact Fish Populations.